twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TREGISTERFORMEX** and **TREGISTERFORMFC** (version 1.0.6 & above, **TREGISTERFORM** in old versions) – Registers the program (**Help** or **Buy: Register...**).
 This removes `TSPLASHFORM` on startup, hides the **Buy** menu and the **Help: Register...** item and shows the **Developer Tools** menu (if enabled in version 12.0 & above). **Fun fact:** `TREGISTERFORMEX` has its own user agent.
 * **TRESOURCEEDITORDLG** (unused, version 3.0) – It is a large resource.
 * **TRESOURCEMODULE** – Contains styles in `rvStyleGlobal` and icons with no regard to `Glyph.Data` in old versions.
-* **TRICHVIEWDIALOG** – It's not the Windows rich text editor component.
+* **TRICHVIEWDIALOG** – It's not the Windows rich view or rich text editor components.
 Used during or after a grace period of 30 days for unregistered copies or when selecting the **Help: Upgrade** menu item.
 Styles are located in `RVStyle1`.
 * **TRULEMGR** (version 7.0 & above) – Manages rules in the OpenType layout tables.
 * **TSAMPLETEXTFORM** (version 6.5 & above) – Edit the list of sample text strings in the test font window.
 * **TSELECTCOMPOSITEGLYPHMEMBERFORM** – Adds glyph members to any composite glyph.
 * **TSELECTLOOKUPTABLEFORM** – Selects a lookup table in the OpenType layout tables.
-* **TSHAREWAREFORM** (version 3.0 until 5.0) – For unregistered copies running after a grace period of 30 days, shows a description of shareware licensed software when pressing **Start** in `TSPLASHFORM`.
+* **TSHAREWAREFORM** (version 3.0 until 5.0) – For unregistered copies running after a grace period of 30 days, shows a shareware description when pressing **Start** in `TSPLASHFORM`.
 * **TSORTGLYPHSFORM** (version 5.6 until 6.5) – Changes the glyph order within a font (replaced with **Tools: Sort Glyphs** in version 7.0 & above).
 Prior to version 5.6 the glyphs are sorted in any font with the standard macOS ordering.
 * **TSPLASHFORM** – Shows if the program is detected to be running an unregistered copy.
 The three buttons at the bottom (**Use Evaluation Version**, **Enter Registration Code** and **Buy Now**) are displayed randomly. **Fun fact:** The copyright in version 7.0 & above has a date of 2007-2010.
 * **TSPTBXCOLORPICKERFORM** – Selects colors when editing colored glyphs.